tofu7654/nba-api/README.md

 ### SQL Alchemy

 * Sessions - Essentially a workspace for talking to the database; like opening a document, editing it, saving it and closing
-  * When you a request comes in your create a **session** this session is used to query, add, update, or delete data
+  * When a request comes in, you create a **session** this session is used to query, add, update, or delete data
   * you commit changes if needed and **close** the session when request is done; resources

 Imports: